david32768/JynxWasm32/README.md

   Options are:

-*	--LEVEL            changes log-level
+*	--LEVEL log-level	; changes log-level
-*	--CLASS_NAME_AS_IS stops changing first character of class name to upper case
+*	--CLASS_NAME_AS_IS	; stops changing first character of class name to upper case
-*	--COMMENT          add wasm ops as comments to Jynx output
+*	--COMMENT          	; add wasm ops as comments to Jynx output
-*	--NAME             class_name ; default name is module-name else filename without the .wasm extension
+*	--NAME class-name	; default name is module-name else filename without the .wasm extension
-*	--PACKAGE          package name ; default is 'wasirun'
+*	--PACKAGE package-name	; default is 'wasirun'
-*	--START            set start method if wasm start not set. default is '_start' if it exists
+*	--START start-method-name	; set start method if wasm start not set. default is '_start' if it exists

 ```
 TESTPARSE [options] wast-file